Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the accounting entries required for client account transactions in the context of solicitors’ accounts.
-Focus your revision on:
+For SQE1, you are required to understand the correct accounting entries for client account transactions and associated SRA compliance, with a focus on the following syllabus points:

 • the distinction between client money and business money, and how each is recorded